Jewish East End Guide

 - The London Archives hold archives of the Jewish community in London:

 - Explore The Rothschilds Archive.
-The Rothchilds banking family supported social housing, hospitals and charities.
+The Rothchilds banking family supported local social housing, hospitals and charities.
 They were one of the first trustees to the East London Mosque in 1909/10.
-They also hold records of workers from France who worked at the Royal Mint in their foundry.
+The archive includes records of workers from France who worked at the Royal Mint in their foundry.

 - Yerusha, an online platform uniting Jewish archival heritage held in hundreds of archives, libraries and museums across Europe including Tower Hamlets Local History Library and Archives